Other Publications

 “Thank you so much!
 I learned so much and really enjoyed all the content.
 You did a fantastic job, especially for the first year.
 I hope that the elective stays around for a while so that students are able to experience it.”

-“This course was a phenomenal introduction into Family Medicine, and I appreciated how varied and intentional all of our sessions were.”
+“This course was a phenomenal introduction into family medicine, and I appreciated how varied and intentional all of our sessions were.”

 Discussion

-A weekly elective with hands-on and presentation-style workshops providing exposure to different focus areas and faculty in Family Medicine has a positive impact on early interest in the specialty.
-Student feedback indicates that exposure to diverse career paths, practical experiences, and potential mentors led to more interest in Family Medicine.
+A weekly elective with hands-on and presentation-style workshops providing exposure to different focus areas and faculty in family medicine has a positive impact on early interest in the specialty.
+Student feedback indicates that exposure to diverse career paths, practical experiences, and potential mentors led to more interest in family medicine.
 While additional time and review are needed to assess the long-term impact on specialty choice, our department has determined the elective to be valuable and plans to support it moving forward.
 The course content can be adjusted based on funding and faculty expertise at different institutions.

 Conclusion

-A first-year medical student elective focused on exposing students to the breadth of Family Medicine through hands-on workshops and faculty interactions has a promising impact on increasing interest and perceptions of the specialty.
-Continued investment in such early exposure initiatives may help address the persistent challenge of attracting medical students to Family Medicine.
+A first-year medical student elective focused on exposing students to the breadth of family medicine through hands-on workshops and faculty interactions has a promising impact on increasing interest and perceptions of the specialty.
+Continued investment in such early exposure initiatives may help address the persistent challenge of attracting medical students to family medicine.

 References